 Now, if you are in a large Studio and work very specialized, you will be able to climb up the ranks and increase your Salary as a Game Designer.

-After a few years at the company you can expect a certain percentage of a raise every few years.
-It is best to carefully discuss this with you colleague friends that have been there longer than you.
+After a few years at the company, you can expect a certain percentage of a raise every few years.
+It is best to carefully discuss this with your colleague friends that have been there longer than you.
 They might have something to say about how the company usually goes about giving raises.

 If your expertise and also leadership is so great, you might be asked to fill a “Lead” position.